NVIDIA/TensorRT/demo/DeBERTa/README.md

 3. TensorRT optimization profile in `deberta_tensorrt_inference.py` is set by default for batch size of 1 usage.
 For batch usage, the optional and maximum profile should be changed.
 4. TensorRT engines are specific to the exact GPU device they were built on, as well as the platform and the TensorRT version.
 On the same machine, building is needed only once and the engine can be used for repeated testing.

 For `trtexec` test, it is recommended to used the [TensorRT NGC container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt) where the executable is built-in.
-The DeBERTa plugin support is available since docker image `22.08-py3`, which contains TensorRT 8.4 GA pre-installed.
+The DeBERTa plugin support is available since docker image `22.08-py3`, which contains TensorRT 8.4 GA Update 2 (8.4.3) pre-installed.
 For earlier images before `22.08`, skip this `trtexec` test.

 `trtexec` command for sequence length = 2048 model is given as an example:
 ```bash